Social security taxGift, wealth, estate, and/or inheritance taxReal estate taxSales/VAT taxUnemployment taxOther taxes

 Property tax is imposed on land, buildings, housing, ships, and aircraft by municipal government on such properties located in the cities and counties.

 The property assessment date is 1 June of each year, and the payment due date is from 16 July to 30 September.
-Property tax on residential houses ranges from 0.5 percent to 4 percent.
-Luxury residences, apartments, and houses may be subject to additional property taxes that are assessed by regional tax offices and payable by 15 December.
+Property tax on residential houses ranges from 0.1 percent to 4 percent.
+Luxury residences, apartments, and houses may be subject to additional property taxes that are assessed by regional tax offices.

 back to top